On the Arrow of Time and Organized Complexity in the Universe: Law of Increasing Complexity and Hypothesis

-The order relation is effective in showing that an object $A$ has a generic property about complexity that does not depend on specific observing systems since we can consider that an object $A$ has a generic property $P(\cdot)$ about complexity if there exists an observing system ${\cal O}^*$ such that $P(C_{{\cal O}, \delta}(A))$ holds for all ${\cal O} \geq{\cal O}^*$.

-We now introduce the {\it law of increasing complexity} as a macroscopic (emergent) law in the universe, which formulates the assumption that the universe in general, and life in particular, is getting more complex with time.
+We now describe the {\it law of increasing complexity} as a macroscopic (emergent) law in the universe.
+This law formulates the assumption that the universe in general, and the biosphere on Earth in particular, is becoming more complex over time (Section \ref{sec:arrow}) as well as the observation in Section \ref{sec:increasing-complexity-phenomena}, using the concept of the organized complexity (OC) \cite{Okamoto22} (Appendix A) as applied to the source of an object's observed value (Section \ref{sec:complexity-definition-any-objects}).

-\begin{definition} Let $\SSS$ be an open system, an assembly of many elements where both energy and matter enter or leave.
-The state of $\SSS$ temporally transitions, and let $\SSS_t$ be $\SSS$ at time $t$.